15.1. Introduction#

 ../../_images/fig21.png

 Figure 2 (Left) Home Owners’ Loan Corporation neighborhood classifications and present day city owned empty lots.
 The circled area with a high concentration of empty lots was labeled ‘Hazardous’.
 Map Credit: Claire Wagner (Right) Collective efficacy (CE) levels and homicides.
-Map credit: Robert Sampson https://www.youtube.com/watch?v=gEXSOUqwztA (Used with permission of the author.)
+Map credit: “Great American City: Chicago & the Enduring Neighborhood Effect.”
+YouTube, uploaded by Robert Sampson, 18 March 2014, https://www.youtube.com/watch?v=gEXSOUqwztA.
+Permissions: YouTube Terms of Service

 • Fundamental Concepts (Section 2);